AskMeAgain/SqlBridge/README.md

 ## Postman

-Create a folder and put the following code into the "Test" section.
+Create a folder in Postman and put the following code into the "Test" section.
 All SQL queries should be in a child of the folder.

 ```javascript
 var template = `